 Chelation therapy is the application of chelation techniques for the therapeutic or preventive effects of removing unwanted metal ions from the body.
 It involves the administration of drugs that bind heavy metal ions such as lead, arsenic, iron, and mercury in the blood stream preventing their interaction with vital organs, which include the nervous system and kidneys.
 Such drugs are known as chelating agents.
 The presence of heavy metals in the blood stream can be the result of several factors including environmental exposure.
 Additionally, many medical conditions may lead to excess iron in the blood stream causing health problems.
+The goal of iron chelation therapy is to reduce the burden of iron, especially iron in plasma as well as in various tissue.
+The specific aim is to minimize the creation of reactive oxygen species and ultimately decrease damage to organs such as the liver, heart, and endocrine systems.

 Chelation therapy has been proposed as a treatment for the removal of heavy metal ions to reduce cellular oxidative damage caused by the production of hydroxyl radicals.
 This therapy is being investigated for the treatment of numerous non-over-load conditions, including, cardiovascular disease, reperfusion injury during coronary angioplasty or cardiopulmonary bypass surgery, anthracycline-associated cardiac damage, Alzheimer's disease, autism spectrum disorder and rheumatoid arthritis.
 However, there is no or very limited scientific evidence that supports these uses of chelation therapy.
+Generally, the goal of iron chelation is to ensure serum ferritin levels fall below 1000 mcg/L. Therefore, it is applicable to the treatment chosen including plan for intensification with a liver iron concentration of < 15 mg Fe/g, serum ferritin >2500, a cardiac T2 MRI <15 milliseconds or a fall in the LVEF because of cardiac siderosis, cardiac failure, or arrhythmia which all indicate inadequate chelation.

-Policy Number: MP.019.MH Last Review Date: 08/104/2016 Effective Date: 09/01/2016
+Policy Number: MP-019 Last Review Date: 08/13/2020 Effective Date: 10/01/2020